ellinium/plaque_size_tool/README.md

 # Installation

 ## Step 1.
-Download the archive from git hub
+Download the archive from GitHub
 Navigate to https://github.com/ellinium/plaque_size_tool.
 After that, click the green button 'Code' in the right corner and select the option 'download zip'.
 Unpack the archive into the directory of your choice.